Tag Archives: James Sinclair

 The artwork has definitely gone up a notch

 Things conclude for now when our heroes’ protests become too much for Raphael and, combined with his annoyance at the dinosaurs’ disobedience, he orders them to go and tend to his new pets.
 A ‘raptor in a cage weakened from a shotgun wound is one thing, but being thrown into another with these two is something else!
-This is the cliffhanger for this issue and I can’t remember what happens next, so the dread is likely reminiscent of that I felt back in 1994 when I also had to wait a month for the answer!
+This is the cliffhanger for now and I can’t remember what happens next, so the dread is likely reminiscent of that I felt back in 1994 when I also had to wait a month for the answer.

 While it’s the same creative team behind Rush! as we had for Dark Cargo, the artwork has definitely gone up a notch.
 The dinosaurs in particular look how they’re supposed to again and the story was incredibly exciting as a teenager.
 Remember, this was a few years before The Lost World: Jurassic Park so we hadn’t seen anything like this yet, we’d only seen these creatures on the island, nowhere else.

 If you were to read this issue and the following chapters (from what I remember of them) for the first time now the impact may be somewhat diluted after the five movies that have followed, but I’m still just as thrilled as I was back then because that’s how I instantly feel when I open each issue, like it’s 1994 all over again.
-Back then this was the only sequel and it was developing the original movie’s plot in ways I’d never imagined.
+This was the only sequel and it was developing the original movie’s plot in ways I’d never imagined.

 Moving on to the second half of the issue and it’s hard to believe we’ve only had seven parts to the simply brilliant Age of Reptiles, superbly written and intricately illustrated by Ricardo Delgado with the bright and vibrant colouring of James Sinclair.
 The connection I feel I have with these silent comic stars makes it feel like I’ve been enjoying the strip for a lot longer.
 It just feels so epic yet it’s ultimately a small tale of two packs of dinosaurs so we’ve got to know the individuals involved, each one standing out with their body language or distinct markings.

 We begin with the Deinonychuses walking alongside a huge Ultrasaurus.
 Initially we think they’re maybe just heading in the same direction, or using the huge beast as cover, but then she begins to tire and eventually collapses, dead from a series of smaller wounds inflicted on her by the pack.
-But in a moment that shows the brilliance and the humour of Delgado, they realise they’re not alone for this potential feast, above.
+But in a moment above that shows the brilliance and the humour of Delgado, they realise they’re not alone for this potential feast.

 Regular readers of the blog may recognise some of the characters below, although I must say I’m a little disappointed they’re only in this for a page or two and that’s it.
-Being named in #9’s ‘Cast of Characters’ I was looking forward to their introduction, especially Hades, our red Carnotaurus friend there, but they’re no sooner introduced when the story moves on.
+Being named in #9’s ‘Cast of Characters’ I was looking forward to their introduction, especially Hades, our red Carnotaurus friend here but they’re no sooner introduced when the story moves on.
 But their presence is important.
 As a result, all but one of the Deinonychuses want to make a run for it, as you can see in the funny series of panels below.
 This is what I meant by how Ricardo is so good at character through body language.

-Surprisingly, while we’re led to believe Hades and his team’s arrival would lead to a fight over the food, instead a battle takes place between Dark Eye, the current Deinonychus leader who listens to the worry of the pack members and leads them away to fight another day (in the photo above see the bottom panel, dino on the right), and Quetzal who wishes to stay and claim their prize (they’re the angry looking one).
+Surprisingly, while we’re led to believe Hades and his team’s arrival would lead to a fight over the food, instead a battle takes place between Dark Eye, the current Deinonychus leader who listens to the worry of the pack members and leads them away to fight another day (in the photo above see the bottom panel, dino on the right), and Quetzal who wishes to stay and claim their prize (the angry looking one).

 There’s a bit of back and forth, then the rest desert Quetzal to fight for the food alone, but she leaps on top of Dark Eye and next thing we’re underneath a huge skeleton in the barren landscape for a leadership battle.

-A gorgeous, epic spread.
 This continues for another page or two and at one point they rush each other, claws bared as they pass and we see blood fill the frame.
 But whose was it?
 In the end, in a shock twist, Dark Eye is the one to fall, leaving Quetzal to assume control.

 I loved the suspense here (played out over more space than I can show you) and was genuinely surprised when, panel by panel, I saw it was Dark Eye who had lost.
-I was even more surprised to see the amount of blood and too know they’d actually been killed.
+I was even more surprised to see the amount of blood and to know they’d actually been killed.

 Age of Reptiles isn’t a strip for those who like to rush through their comics, this is for people like myself who really take their time, savouring every little detail in each panel before moving on to the next.
-Especially since this strip contains absolutely no words at all, changing scenes, times of day and handling transitions all through visual queues.
+Especially since this strip contains absolutely no words at all, establishing characters, changing scenes, times of day and handling transitions all through visual queues.
 There are so many little details that come together to tell this story, you’ll spend just as long with it as you would with a wordy strip from any modern comic.

 A consistently great title, Jurassic Park has evolved and changed over the past year.
 My favourite format was definitely when we had three strips consisting of the film sequel, the strip set in the age of the dinosaurs and the sci-fi futuristic strip with added dinosaurs.
 But from memory the rest of the comic’s run would be two strips, with just the one back up, like this and last month’s issues.
 That’s not to say there are no more changes afoot, however.
 For now though, there’s another month’s wait ahead until I find out how these cliffhangers revolve themselves.
 Issue 13’s review will be up from Thursday 4th August 2022.